-> Simply call one of our experienced consultants on 02392 603030 to register your details or register using our online registration form.
-Once registered one of our consultants will go through your CV and discuss your recruitment needs.
+Simply call one of our experienced Consultants on 02392 603030 to register your details or create an account using our online registration form.
+Once registered one of our Consultants will go through your CV and discuss your recruitment needs.

 Do I need to provide ID or qualifications?

-In order for us to comply with current legislation we will need to see proof of ID either a copy of your driving licence or passport and a utility bill.
+In order for us to comply with current legislation we will need to see proof of ID.
+This is usually either your passport or a utility bill.
 Educational or professional qualifications also need to be confirmed.

-Do I have to have an interview with you?
+Do I need to have an interview with you?

 Yes, we need to interview you, either in person or over the phone, to go through in detail your past work experience and discuss what sort of position you are looking for.